SENIOR LIVING

 Lake Worth, Florida

-Atria at Villages of Windsor sets a new standard in senior living, taking cues from the hospitality industry on what it means to live well, relax, restore, and come together as a community.
-Functioning like a resort, the community offers independent living apartments with full kitchens, assisted...
+Mariposa - Discovery Senior Living sets a new standard in, taking cues from the hospitality industry on what it means to live well, relax, and restore.

 Confidential Independent and Assisted Care Facility